VMAC (the Vermont Music and Arts Center) is a workshop for serious amateur

 from within the group - inspires us, and we learn from their example.

-Selected "Works of the Weeks" (see links to various activities, left) are suggested
+Selected "Works of the Weeks" are suggested

 for groups that want more formal coaching, but particpants may ask for